ponylang/pony-tutorial/appendices/whitespace.md

 trait Readable
   fun val read()
   """
-  This is documentation on my unimplemented trait method
+  This is documentation on my unimplemented read method
   """
 ```